KoalaTea/skeletons/webserver/readme.md

-opentelemetry for tracing through the server and through the sql queries to traces.txt graphql playground oauth to google
+opentelemetry for tracing through the server and through the sql queries to traces.txt graphql playground oauth to google prometheus metrics auth with bypass auth basic config from file

 # important files for graphql and ent connection
 webserver/generate.go